|Nutritional Guidelines (per serving)|

 Shape dough into 1-inch balls and roll in cinnamon-sugar mixture.

-Arrange the cookies 2 inches apart on lightly greased or parchment paper-lined baking sheets.
+Arrange the cookies 2 inches apart on the prepared baking sheets.

-Bake at for about 6 minutes or until lightly browned.
+Bake the snickerdoodles in the preheated oven for about 6 minutes, or until lightly browned.

 - The recipe makes about 4 dozen cookies.
 Double or triple the recipe for more.

-- The cookie recipe calls for shortening, but if you prefer butter, go ahead and use that instead.
+- The cookie recipe calls for shortening, but if you prefer butter, go ahead and use that instead, but chill the dough for at least 30 minutes before baking.